Putting the Chic in Psychic

 “You doubt it?”

-Silence fell between us he processed that.
-A car door slammed and voices drifted from further up the ramp.
-Uncomfortable with his penetrating gaze, I started to babble.I couldn’t find the off switch either.
+Silence fell between us as he processed that.
+A car door slammed, and voices drifted from further up the ramp.
+Uncomfortable with his penetrating gaze, I started to babble.
+I couldn’t find the off switch either.
 Words just kept spewing out, miring me deeper in idiocy.

 “I don’t even know why I thought you’d be staying.
 You’re living in a hotel.
 That’s the definition of temporary.
-Your whole life is somewhere else and you must be getting pretty homesick by now.
+Your whole life is somewhere else, and you must be getting pretty homesick by now.
 You’ve been here weeks and weeks without seeing your family or friends.
 I hate to imagine the piles of mail you’ve got waiting.
 All the food in your refrigerator has probably turned into a science experiment, and you have to be insanely annoyed at having to wear the same clothes over and over.
-Staying here has put your whole life’s been on hold.
+Staying here has put your whole life on hold.
 You must be dying to get back.”

 Every sentence added a pebble in my throat, which I could only hope would dam up my verbal diarrhea.
-Instead they just made my throat ache.
+Instead, they just made my throat ache.
 Coincidentally, my eyes started burning, too, as rebellious tears threatened.

 I finally resorted to biting my tongue.
 Hitching my purse higher on my shoulder, I tangled my fingers in Ajax’s ruff.
 He leaned against me, offering comfort.
 “Anyhow, I should get going.
 You don’t want to be late for your flight.
-I’ll come back later and clear my stuff out of the suite so you can check out.
+I’ll come back later and clear my stuff out of the suite, so you can check out.
 I can stay with one of the girls.”

 I hesitated.
 Should I kiss him goodbye?
 A peck on the cheek, maybe?
 Or a hug?
 Or just go?
 He seemed disinclined to move.
 The pebbles in my throat melded into a boulder.
 Any minute now, I was going to have a royal meltdown with lots of tears and snot.
 I needed Damon to not see that.

 I forced a smile.
-“Okay, so text me when you get have a chance and let me know how you are.”
+“Okay, so text me when you get a chance and let me know how you are.”
 With that, I spun around and strode away.
 I made three steps before he spun me back around.

 “Text you?
 Seriously, Beck?”